-Now, given such a wide applicability of torsion, it seems really interesting to look for a generalized mimetic gravity formulation in presence of torsion, especially from the point of view of getting an observational support for the latter, amidst its miniscule experimental evidence till date \cite{KRT-texpt,FR-texpt,BF-texpt,HOP-texpt,CCR-text,CCSZ-texpt,LP-texpt}.
+Now, given such a wide applicability of torsion, a generalized mimetic gravity formulation in presence of it seems really intriguing, particularly from the perspective of getting an observational support for torsion, amidst its miniscule experimental evidence till date \cite{KRT-texpt,FR-texpt,BF-texpt,HOP-texpt,CCR-text,CCSZ-texpt,LP-texpt}.
 In fact, there had been some expectation that the mimetic field could be identified with, or at least correlated to, a torsion degree of freedom \cite{HSP-msing}.
-However, only a few attempts on formulating a mimetic-torsion theory have so far been made, and that too in the specific contexts of e.g. Lyra geometry, or modified teleparallelism \cite{MAM-mfR,MO-mfT,GZYSL-mfT}.
-Whether such a formulation be substantiated within the purview of the rather general Riemann-Cartan geometry, that admits both curvature and torsion, is nonetheless an open issue worth a proper attention and study.
-It is our objective in this paper to do so, of course with an endeavour to see the role of torsion, and that of its coupling with the mimetic field, in leading to viable cosmological scenarios.
+However, only a few attempts on a mimetic-torsion formulation have so far been made, and that too in the specific contexts of e.g. Lyra geometry, or modified teleparallelism \cite{MAM-mfR,MO-mfT,GZYSL-mfT}.
+Whether such a formulation be substantiated within the purview of the rather general Riemann-Cartan geometry, that admits both curvature and torsion, is nonetheless an open issue, worth proper attention and study.
+It is our objective in this paper to do so, with an endeavour to see the role of torsion's coupling with the mimetic field in leading to viable cosmological scenarios.